davidowe/MATH681CourseProject/README.md

 - A square Chomp board ≈ star
 - You cannot draw in Hex
 - Zermello's theorem
+- Linear clobber formulas from _An Introduction to Clobber_

 Speed up positional evaluation by:
 - Identifying and removing dominated game choices